The Triangle Weekender

 Paperhand Puppet Intervention

 Every weekend in August through early September, the Saxapahaw-based puppet troupe performs a larger-than-life outdoor show at The Forest Theatre in Chapel Hill.
-Additional September dates take place at the North Carolina Museum of Art in Raleigh.
-Now in its 27th year, this series of shows inspires and promotes social change.
+Now in its 26th year, this series of shows inspires and promotes social change.

 Outsouth Queer Film Festival